y-s18/BookManagementSystem/README.md

 psql -U root
 ```

-Create the database `customer` by running the following command.
+Create the database `book` by running the following command.
 Run `\l` to list the databases

 ```bash
 CREATE DATABASE book;